 - Nov – demand is lower than usual the Mon and Tues of the week, dropping off significantly Weds-Sun the week of Thanksgiving

 - Dec – the second half of the month shows diminishing demand as focus is on year end wrap-up.
 Depending on what day Christmas is that week and the week following are impacted differently

 Another moving factor is weekends.
 Most B2B websites see a significant drop in traffic over the weekends, many times as much as 50% less.
 Depending on the year, some months have 5 weekends and this can impact your YoY analysis.
 For example, November, 2014 had a holiday killing demand factor for the last 5 days of the month.
 In addition, there were fewer business days due to the existence of 5 weekends instead of 4.

 B2B SEO Experts should take all of these factors into consideration when analyzing website traffic trends.
-There are endless reasons why traffic fluctuates monthly and yearly, but these potential seasonal impacts should be part of the equation.
+There are endless reasons why organic traffic fluctuates monthly and yearly, but these potential seasonal impacts should be part of the equation.